When the narcissist emotionally destroys you.

-When we feel validated, we feel understood and accepted by those around us, when we are supportive of each other, when we raise each other up, we feel, heard, seen, worthy, confident, loved, happy and valued.
+When we feel validated, we feel understood and accepted by those around us, when we are supportive of each other, when we raise each other up, we feel heard, seen, worthy, confident, loved, happy and valued.

-What we all need to learn, as hard as it is at times, it’s up to ourselves to make our worlds work for us, to raise ourselves back up, to contribute to ourselves and others in positive ways, to know ourselves well enough to validate ourselves and those around us, so we have the help and support from good people, to achieve what we want from life and when that support network isn’t there, we can give ourselves the get up and go, we can say no to the naysayers and those who intimidate or invalidate us, instead we can show them it is possible.
-For a narcissist to change, they would have to raise their own level of self-awareness face, guilt, pain, insecurities and so many more.
-As they are unable to see any faults or wrongdoings within themselves it’s highly unlikely, they can falsely change at the moment to meet a need, again that change is only surface level and not getting to the route cause, they are only temporarily changing to manipulate others into getting their own needs met.
+What we all need to learn, as hard as it is at times, it’s up to ourselves to make our worlds work for us, to raise ourselves back up, to contribute to ourselves and others in positive ways, to know ourselves well enough to validate ourselves and those around us, so we have the help and support from genuine people, to achieve what we want from life and when that support network isn’t there, we can give ourselves the get-up and go, we can say no to the naysayers and those who Intimidate or invalidate us.
+Instead, we can show them it is possible.
+For a narcissist to change, they would have to raise their own level of self-awareness face, guilt, pain, insecurities, and so many more.
+As they are unable to see any faults or wrongdoings within themselves, it’s highly unlikely, yes they can falsely change at the moment to meet a need of their own, again that change is only surface level and not getting to the route cause they are only temporarily changing to manipulate others into getting their own needs met.

 How do they invalidate us?

-When they do finally respond, it releases the pain and trauma they put us in, in a negative way we then perceive this as being heard and feel validated.
+When they do finally respond, it releases the pain and trauma they put us in, in a negative way.
+We then perceive this as being heard and feel validated.

-When our minds get trained into believing we must do something to earn validation, it leads us to falsely believe we are in the wrong of someone else doesn’t validate us.
+When our minds get trained into believing we must do something to earn validation, it leads us to falsely believe we are in the wrong of someone else who doesn’t validate us.

 As we are capable of accepting responsibility for things we haven’t even done, we are capable of looking inwards, opening up, healing our inner traumas, learning about ourselves, growing and moving forward to a much happier life.